Taidō: In the United States

 According to American Taido Association, the presence of Taido in United States is extremely limited, with merely a single dojo situated in Peachtree Corners, Georgia.
 However, the association is aiming to expand in the future.

 Multiple university clubs, all acting as branches of the dojo in Peachtree Corners, exist in the Southeastern United States, including at the University of Georgia, Georgia Institute of Technology, and Mississippi State University.
+Occasional Taido seminars are taught through the Dartmouth Japan Society at Dartmouth College in New Hampshire.
 Fort Lauderdale, Florida once hosted a branch of the Peachtree Corners dojo, but is now defunct.

 Elsewhere

 In Germany, since October 2011 there is an association in Lübeck (Uni-Dojo Zanshin Lübeck).

 Taido was established in Norway in 2009.
 Currently, Halden Taido Club is the only club in Norway.

+Australia haa Taido clubs in UNSW Sydney and Victoria University Melbourne.

 Great Britain too is currently limited to a single dojo situated in Exeter.

 Other

 Taidō is unrelated to Shintaido.
 Taidō is also unrelated to Taido 太道 (read by some as 'futoudo').

 Shojo Manga Hitomi o sorasazu ni ite (Keep Your Eyes Open) is centered on the martial art of Taido.

 Yutaka Ozaki studied Taido in his childhood.
 Novelist Hideo Yokoyama also belonged to Taido Club during his college years.
 Finnish MMA fighter Aleksi Toivonen studied Taido in his youth.

+On November 12, 2023, Bandai Namco revealed a new character for the upcoming Tekken 8, Reina, whose fighting style is based on Taido.
+Bandai Namco collaborated with renowned Taido expert Tetsuji Nakano (中野 哲爾), four-time winner of the Taido World Championships, during the design and animation phase of Reina's moveset.